adsguru22/asmak-updates/README.md

-# 🚀 ASMAK Updates
+# 🚀 Adsguru Updates

-Update server for ASMAK Command Center plugin.
+Update server for ADSGURU Command Center plugin.
 Free auto-update system using GitHub Pages.

 ## 📋 Overview

-This repository hosts the auto-update server for the ASMAK Command Center WordPress plugin using GitHub Pages.
+This repository hosts the auto-update server for the adsguru Command Center WordPress plugin using GitHub Pages.
 It provides a completely free solution for plugin updates without requiring a dedicated server.

 ## ✨ Features